ABOUT Creative and Performing Arts Center Inc.

 Connected to Community

-We are keenly aware that establishing and honoring relationships with diverse communities are vital to the success of our organization, which transcends to the success of our community.
-CAPAC is well-known for developing close, meaningful and lasting relationships that extends beyond the arts experience.
+We are keenly aware that establishing and honoring relationships with diverse communities are to the success of our organization, which transcends to the success of our community.
+CAPAC is well-known for developing close, meaningful and lasting relationships that extend beyond the art experience.

-With each production, CAPAC creates an atmosphere that promotes a delightful experience for our audience and for our participants.
-The generous expressions of deep satisfaction and appreciation for our work that our customers convey is our greatest reward.
-We pledge to continue to honor our commitments to our customers.
+With each production, CAPAC creates an atmosphere that promotes a delightful experience for our audience and participants.
+The generous expressions of deep satisfaction and appreciation for our work is our greatest reward.
+We pledge to continue to honor our commitments.

 Dedicated to Education

 CAPAC professionals maintain a culture of excellence in a supportive environment.
-This atmosphere not only develops acting, singing, dancing and creative writing skills, but also builds confidence for students to succeed in school, work and life.
+This atmosphere not only develops acting, singing, dancing and creative writing skills but also builds confidence for students to succeed in school, work and life.
 CAPAC offers internship opportunities to high school and college students to inspire a new generation of theater professionals.

 Encourages Team Support

 Since CAPAC's inception guiding principles have included, maintaining a collaborative environment, encouraging our team to respect each other and striving for excellence during each production.
 As we continue to grow, we pledge to continue to uphold these guiding principles.